elizabethguy86/Run_Recommender/model/README.md

 #### Get tokens from MongoDB
+Access tokens are required to retrieve data from the Strava API.
 This system assumes that tokens are stored in MongoDB on a cloud server.
 To get access to the database, remap localhost to EC2 server in bash:

 `! ssh -NL 47017:localhost:27017 [your EC2 name]`